pantheon-systems/fusedav/scripts/README.md

 ## Environment Variables
 * CIRCLE_BUILD_NUM - Used to determine the build iterator.
 Defaults to 0 if not present
 * BUILD_VERSIONS - a shell array of fedora versions to build for.
-Defaults to (20 22)
 * BUILD_DEBUG - If present triggers the build scripts to drop you into a shell for the docker container.

 ## Local building of dev packages
-Building local is simple, first invoke the version.sh to generate the VERSION and CHANNEL files, and call docker-outter.sh.
+Building local is simple, first invoke the version.sh to generate the VERSION and CHANNEL files, and call docker-outer.sh.
 This assumes you have a working docker setup.

 ```
   ./scripts/version.sh